1.Data Mining(2)

 -

-- Using a sample will work almost as well as using the entire data set, if the sample is representative
+The key principle for effective sampling is the following: - Using a sample will work almost as well as using the entire data set, if the sample is representative

 - A sample is representative if it has approximately the same properties (of interest) as the original set of data